 7. Utah, United States

 If you’re wondering why the heck you’d choose to visit Utah, you wouldn’t be the only one.
-However, the western US state boasts some of the most epic outdoor scenery in the country.
+However, in addition to being one of the most affordable places to travel with family, the western US state boasts some of the most epic outdoor scenery in the country.
 The 5 Utah National Parks do get busy in the summertime.
 However, unlike more famous parks like Yosemite, they’re much more peaceful in the off-season.
 In fact, visiting Zion in winter will likely grant you many hikes and vistas that you’ll have all to yourself.